 Or, it could also be compared to an onion, because I have no idea how he managed to include so many LAYERS BUT I'M CRYING ANYWAY.

-Regardless, as fragments of 1986 are finally pieced together, it seems inevitable that the completed jigsaw depicts a tragedy.
+Regardless, as fragments of 1986 are finally pieced together, it seems inevitable that the completed jigsaw is painted with a tragedy.

-Each character's story throughout the series, despite being unique, all appear to relay a certain message: love is a source of madness which paints over an ugly truth.
+At first, each character's story throughout the series appears to relay a certain message: love is a source of madness which distorts the truth.
 Though somebody might want to live in a magical fantasy forever... eventually, it's time to grow up.
 The truth hurts, but lies hurt even more.
+It's a cold reality which is incompatible with the idea of a golden witch who you can blame all your problems on.

-So, that's what this episode is really about - growing up without losing your magic.
-More than finding the truth in the previous episodes, this one confronts the need to overcome and accept the truth, or else pretend to live in a blissful golden land when the harsh reality is that you're nothing but a corpse.
+That's what this episode is really about - growing up without losing your magic.
+More than hunting down the truth in the previous episodes, this one confronts the need to overcome and accept the truth, or else escape to a blissful golden land when, really, you just died in a rather ugly way.

-Can the ghosts of the past give courage to the witch of the future?
-Beyond probability and fantasy, beyond delusions and forgeries, it's a search for a golden land which shouldn't reasonably exist.
-The last game isn't just a sibling dispute between Ange and Battler - it's an intense war between 1986 and 1998.
+Beyond probability and fantasy, beyond delusions and forgeries, this episode remains a search for a golden land which shouldn't reasonably exist.
+The last game isn't just a sibling dispute between Ange and Battler - it's a war between 1986 and 1998.

 And it's thrilling.

 Coming fresh out of the other episodes, the difference in art style can be a little jarring... but if you're binging then you might not notice, considering that some earlier episodes had the same artist.
-Character designs are still on-point (i.e. seriously adorable, the hell is this), backgrounds are comfortable as usual (i.e. so much class), and the highlight of this episode is certainly one of the most satisfying punches to exist in any medium.
+Character designs are still on-point (i.e. seriously adorable, the hell is this), backgrounds are comfortable as usual (i.e. so much class), and the highlight of this episode is certainly one of the most satisfying punches ever conceived.

 The hallmark of a strong main cast is certainly the potential for a thirty-page essay to be written about the characters alone.
 Nobody would read it if I wrote one, though.